zlyrebecca/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Identifiers

-  subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken
+  subject - test subject ID

+  activity - the type of activity

 Variables (mean and std)